A personal essay is not required but highly recommended. Letters of recommendation are not required but highly

 The average undergraduate class has about 21 students.
 Many of Roosevelt's classrooms seat 45 students or fewer.

 Roosevelt has a rolling admission calendar, which means that we do not have an application deadline.
 However, at the graduate level many programs do have specific deadlines.
 We do encourage students to submit their materials well in advance of the start of the term to ensure your enrollment process is smooth.

-Roosevelt undergraduate scholarships are awarded based on your current GPA for transfer students and GPA plus ACT or SAT scores for high school students, as well as your resident or commuter status.
+Roosevelt undergraduate scholarships are awarded based on your current GPA for transfer students and GPA plus ACT or SAT scores for high school students.
 The scholarships range from $1,000 to $16,000 and are renewable annually as long as students maintain full time enrollment, good academic standing and maintain Satisfactory Academic Progress.
 Students majoring in performing arts are awarded scholarships through the Chicago College of Performing Arts.

 The undergraduate scholarships awarded by the Office of Admission do not require individual applications.
 You will be considered for scholarships automatically upon admission to Roosevelt, unless you major in performing arts.

 Yes!
 Students who take the AP exam in any subject and score a "3" may receive three college credits in that subject.
 If you score a 4 or 5, you may receive six credits in that subject.
 You can earn up to 30 semester hours of credit (a full year) through AP credit.